Career Details

 Special Curriculum Admission Requirements: Students are advised that many criminal justice and private/government security agencies require excellent moral character and a written record of conduct prior to consideration for employment.

-This program is designed to prepare students to transfer to a four-year college or university to complete a baccalaureate degree program in criminal justice, criminology, or related fields.
+Purpose: This program is designed to prepare students to transfer to a four-year college or university to complete a baccalaureate degree program in criminal justice, criminology, or related fields.

-This program is designed for individuals who plan to transfer to a four-year institution to complete a bachelor of arts (B.A.).
+Purpose: This curriculum is designed for persons who plan to transfer to a four-year college or university to complete a baccalaureate degree program in information technology.

-This curriculum is designed for students who plan to transfer to a college or university for a BS or B.A. degree in psychology.
+PurposeThis curriculum is designed for students who plan to transfer to a college or university for a BS or B.A. degree in psychology.

-This program is designed for individuals who plan to transfer to a four-year college or university to complete a baccalaureate degree.
+Purpose This program is designed for individuals who plan to transfer to a four-year college or university to complete a baccalaureate degree.
 Graduates will have the knowledge, skills, and abilities equivalent to students entering the junior level at four-year colleges and universities.

 Students with a baccalaureate degree who wish to pursue the Certified Public Accountant (CPA) examination may use specific course work toward fulfillment of accounting educational requirements.
 Some course work also meets federal government guidelines for those interested in qualifying for positions or promotions in the federal government.
 Students should consult an accounting instructor to determine the courses that meet the educational requirements.